High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 How Long Does High-Risk Status Last?

 The good news: high-risk status is not permanent.
-Most incidents age off your record within 3 to 5 years, though the exact timeline depends on what happened and where you live.
+Most incidents age off your record within 3 to 5 years, though DUI convictions can affect your rates for up to 5 to 10 years depending on your state and insurer.
+The table below reflects typical lookback windows:

 Incident Typical Impact Duration